 There’s an order of operations when it comes to skincare.
 Similar to how multiplying before adding gives you the right answer when following a math equation, applying one product before another gives you a better result when following a skin care routine.
 When you learn how to layer skincare properly and find the best skin care routine for your skin, you’ll realize the benefits of each individual product more fully.
 Generally, you'll want to start with applying products in the order of thinnest formula to thickest formula.
 This is because thinner formulas can’t penetrate thicker formulas, so they’ll be rendered useless if applied on top.

 But with so many formulas out there that are similar in consistency and so many steps to follow, it can get confusing quickly.
 Don’t worry, we’re here to help.
 We’ll show you how to layer serums with creams, how to incorporate masks, and what to apply at night versus what to apply in the morning.
 We’ll also recommend our favorite clean skincare products to reach for at each step in the process.
+Plus, try our skincare quiz today for additional personalized picks.
 Read on to get healthy and clean skin.

 Keep in mind, this routine includes the products that many people will use on a regular basis, however, your skincare routine may include more or fewer products depending on your lifestyle and your skin type.
 For instance, you may follow a specific skin routine for dry skin or oily skin, but even if you’re using different products, you can follow the same order when applying those products.
 Let’s dive in.

 How To Layer Skincare At Morning

 Whether you slept like a baby or you hardly slept because of your baby, your morning skin care routine can help you look and feel brighter and more wide awake.
 Follow this order when you apply skin care products in the morning: